Looking to make an online, javascript-based king-of-the-hill game? Great! Follow these steps to get going.

 If you want to check your code for simple mistakes, you can add it to test.htm

-.
-Once you have done this, opening test.htm
+as a lint-module.
+Once you have done this, opening test.htm will run the

 linter against your code and warn you about any issues encountered.
 It is